 Editor’s Note:

-Background: Fuel Pricing After Subsidy Removal
+Fuel Pricing After Subsidy Removal

 Nigeria’s downstream petroleum sector has remained under intense scrutiny since the removal of fuel subsidy.
-While prices were expected to reflect market realities, disagreements have continued over who truly has the authority to set pump prices and how fair competition can be achieved.
+While prices were expected to reflect market realities.
+Disagreements have continued over who truly has the authority to set pump prices and how fair competition can be achieved.

 At the centre of one such dispute is the Independent Petroleum Marketers Association of Nigeria (IPMAN) and the Nigerian National Petroleum Company Limited (NNPCL).